baycom/tfrec/README.md

 ## tfrec - A SDR tool for receiving wireless sensor data
 (c) 2017 Georg Acher & Deti Fliegl, {acher|fliegl}(at)baycom.de

-SEO Keywords: TFA KlimaLogg LaCrosse decoder SDR sensor Linux :)
+SEO Keywords: TFA KlimaLogg LaCrosse decoder SDR WeatherHub sensor Linux :)

 This tool uses a RTL2832-based SDR stick to decode data sent by the KlimaLogg Pro (and recently some other) temperature sensors made by TFA